(Click Here To download a summarized Purchasing a Mattress Infographic)

 Pillow Top

 A pillow-top mattress does not indicate a type of mattress but describes adding a soft layer sewn on the bed.
 They can be any innerspring, latex, or memory foam mattresses underneath the pillow top layer.
-This option allows a softer, cushioned top surface with a firmer support base.
+This option allows a smoother, cushioned top surface with a firmer support base.

 Adjustable Mattress